redqueenxyz/cryptoFinance/README.md

         * Incorporating new digital assets as tehy become available on the Iconomi platform, in order to rebalance with correct asset availability.

 ### Phase 2: Index Fund as a Token
-* **Goal**: Tokenize the Iconomi DAA portfolio into a tradeable token, allowing for access in secondary markets, and inclusion as underyling in other portfolios.
+* **Goal**: Tokenize the Iconomi DAA portfolio into a tradeable token, allowing for access in secondary markets, and inclusion as underlying in other portfolios.
 * **Strategy**: Leverage all [existing work](https://github.com/redqueenxyz/sigmaCoin) and discoveries from Phase 1 to further improve fund liquidity through native Ethereum integration.
 * **Origin**: Crypto securities are a new way to both represent and facilitate financial trades, and other platform native variants like [C20](https://crypto20.com/en/) and [BLX](https://www.iconomi.net/dashboard/#/daa/BLX) have shown early success in this secondary market.
-* **Reasoning**: Native Ethereum implementations will quickly become necessary to keep pace with the market, and may even yield novel features that are undiscovered or unavailable in platforms like Iconomi, making the relatively simple wrapping of our Phase 1 findings an effecient way to explore this platform's technology purposefully for financial product applications.
+* **Reasoning**: Native Ethereum implementations will quickly become necessary to keep pace with the market, and may even yield novel features that are undiscovered or unavailable in platforms like Iconomi, making the relatively simple wrapping of our Phase 1 findings an efficient way to explore this platform's technology purposefully for financial product applications.
 * **Process**:
     * Step 1: Platform (Ethereum) Exploration
     * Step 2: Data Accessibility ("Off-chain" components)